mormj/ns-bench/README.md

 ninja install
 ninja test
 ```
-Currently ninja test won't work without first installing due to the relative import from the newsched package.
-Newsched needs some python magic to make the disjoint relative import work
+Currently ninja test won't work without first installing due to the relative import from the gnuradio package.  gnuradio needs some python magic to make the disjoint relative import work